CHAPTER 2: THE STORY WITH GAS

 Homes account for 15% of gas used in Australia.

 How Australians use gas, and how much, varies greatly depending on where they live.
 Gas powers over 18 million residential appliances for cooking, heating and hot water in homes.
-Around 65 per cent of Australian households rely on gas of some sort; about 15 per cent use bottled gas in the form of liquefied petroleum gas (LPG).
+Around 65 per cent of Australian households rely on gas of some sort; about 15 per cent use bottled liquefied petroleum gas (LPG).
 The remaining 50 per cent of all Australian homes have a direct connection to the natural gas network.
 However, just five per cent of Tasmanian homes and 10 per cent of Queensland homes have a connection to the gas network.
 On the other hand, 76, 73 and 68 per cent of households in Victoria, the Australian Capital Territory and Western Australia respectively have gas connections.

 Australian homes use about 3% of all gas produced in Australia, or around 15% of domestic gas use, excluding exports.
-Gas cooktops are commonplace across many states in Australia but only consume around 4-6% of household gas use.
+Gas cooktops are commonplace across many states in Australia but only comprise around 4-6% of household gas use.
 Water heating uses about 24%, while heating/cooling is around 40%.
 Gas is the most common way to provide domestic hot water across Victoria, WA, SA, and the ACT.